-Trust funds and other clients assets including, affiliates and co-investors, are managed in a fiduciary capacity by Investcorp.
-Investcorp has no entitlement to these assets and clients bear all of the risks and earn a majority of the rewards on their investments, subject to normal management and performance fee arrangements.
+Trust funds and other clients assets including, affiliates and co-investors, are managed in a fiduciary capacity by the Group.
+The Group has no entitlement to these assets and clients bear all of the risks and earn a majority of the rewards on their investments, subject to normal management and performance fee arrangements.
 Accordingly, these assets are not included in the Group's consolidated statement of financial position.